ClayHanson/BlocklandRebuilt-IssueBoard/.github/ISSUE_TEMPLATE/inconsistency.md

 3. Scroll down to '....'

 ### Screenshots
-If applicable, add screenshots to help show the inconsistency.
+If applicable, add screenshots or video to help show the inconsistency.
 Direct comparison images between retail and rebuilt is appreciated.

 ### Metadata:
  - Game Version: `v#.##`